iLVL-Key/FFXI/addons/GaolPlan/readme.md

 # Changelog

+Version 1.3.1
+- Fixed an occasional error when clearing jobs.

 Version 1.3
 - Added the name of the Save Slot (boss names summary) to the Delete Save Slot confirmation window.
 - Added confirmation screens to the Load and Save buttons as well as the Clear button on the Boss selection screen, since all of those actions could overwrite/delete other data/selections.